| |

 There are many paintings and prints, particularly of Malham Cove and

-Gordale Scar.
+Gordale Scar which have always proved popular subjects.
 The scenery still draws both professional and amateur

-artists and photographers to the area, we have our own resident professional artists; David Cook, the artist and printmaker who created the image of St Michael's church on our logo, and the landscape painter, Katharine Holmes, whose work is inspired by the Dales.
+artists and photographers to the area, and we have our own resident professional artists; David Cook an artist and printmaker influenced by the landscape, and the painter, Katharine Holmes whose landscape work is inspired by the Dales, and can be seen on various gallery websites : 1 - 2 .
 Pictures of Malhamdale appear

 in all sorts of places.

-Please note: Many links on this page are external, these should open in a new window.
+Most other links on this page are external, and should open in a new window or tab.

 |